 The Certificate II in Engineering – Split Systems offered by Skillbuild Training provides training and assessment in a course designed to meet the legislative requirements to obtain a Refrigerant Handling Licence.
-From October we will be incorporating the training required for the new Split System refrigerant, R32.
+We will be incorporating the training required for the new Split System refrigerant, R32.

 The course is delivered in group training facilities in classroom and workshop/on site environments where theory and practical components are combined to meet the requirements of the units of competency.
 The typical course length is three days, but some participants may need to attend for a fourth day if they do not meet the RPL (see below) requirements.